 The highlight of the day was listening to Edwin van der Sar, the former Man United goalkeeper and now the CMO of Ajax FC, talking about retiring from football and moving into the business side of football.
 Edwin’s journey seems quite unique in the world of football but it seems he’s as good at business as he was between the posts as he’ll be taking on the role of CEO of Ajax next year.

 The highlight of the evening was watching United finally score a goal against CSKV Moscow.
 Sign of the times.

-Two interviews I found particularly interesting were Matt Kalish, the CRO & Founder of Draft King, and Nigel Eccles, the CEO of Fan Duel.
+Two interviews I found particularly interesting were Matt Kalish, the CRO & Founder of Draft Kings, and Nigel Eccles, the CEO of Fan Duel.
 Draft King and Fan Duel are the market leading companies in the Daily Fantasy Sports (DFS) industry.
 DFS is huge in the US but hasn’t yet taken off over in the UK.
 In the US DFS has been going through some turbulent times of late due to some politicians questioning whether it’s gambling and should therefore be illegal.
 Both speakers completely disagreed that it’s gambling and said choosing a team requires skill and players get better over time.
 An argument I’m inclined to agree with.